Zoology BSc 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 Study animals and biodiversity at every scale.
 You'll learn how animals function, how to conserve biodiversity, and how evolution works, whilst putting your skills and knowledge into practice in the lab and field.

-You’ll even discover how their biodiversity is maintained and lost, and use this knowledge to help us address important issues such as tropical wildlife conservation, disease outbreaks, and maintaining functioning ecosystems.
+You’ll also discover how their biodiversity is maintained and lost, and use this knowledge to help us address important issues such as wildlife conservation, maintaining functioning ecosystems, and sustainability across the globe, from tropical rainforests to the oceans.

-At Sheffield, you’ll be encouraged to be creative, think independently, and express your ideas.
-You'll be in the lab completing in-depth practicals, and studying animal anatomy and physiology in our Alfred Denny Museum of Zoology.
-You'll learn off campus too, carrying out fieldwork in the Peak District, visiting scientific spots around the country, and embarking on a once-in-a-lifetime field course in the UK or abroad.
+Throughout the course, you’ll be encouraged to be creative, think independently, and express your ideas.
+You'll be in the lab completing in-depth practicals, and studying animal anatomy and physiology in our on-site Alfred Denny Museum of Zoology.
+You'll learn off campus too, carrying out fieldwork on our doorstep in the Peak District and at other sites of interest across the country, before embarking on a once-in-a-lifetime field course in the UK or abroad.

-As you progress through your degree, you’ll have the chance to delve deeper into key areas such as biodiversity conservation, evolutionary biology, genetics or ecological modelling.
+As you progress through your degree, you’ll have the chance to delve deeper into key areas such as biodiversity conservation, evolutionary biology, palaeontology, genetics or ecological modelling.
+Whether you want to build a broad foundation in zoology, or focus on understanding how biological processes work, it’s possible at Sheffield.

-No matter what areas of zoology you choose to study, you'll develop practical laboratory and transferable skills that make our graduates attractive to employers, including project management, problem-solving, communication skills, and data analysis.
+No matter what areas of zoology you choose to study, you'll develop practical fieldwork, laboratory and transferable skills that make our graduates attractive to employers including project management, problem-solving, communication skills, and data analysis.

-All this experience will prepare you for your third-year research project where you could be laboratory based, field-based, focus on computer modelling, or even science communication.
+All this experience will prepare you for your third-year research project where you could be laboratory-based, field-based, focus on computer modelling, or even science communication.
+Examples of recent student research projects include:

 Gain extra experience as part of your degree